 The California EcoAtlas provides free public access to information about the quantity and quality of California wetlands.
 EcoAtlas enables integration of information to provide landscape context for consideration of wetland extent and condition.

-Content includes three categories of information as called for in California Wetland Monitoring Workgroup’s Tenets of a State Wetland and Riparian Monitoring Program (WRAMP).
+EcoAtlas provides three categories of information as called for in the California Wetland Monitoring Workgroup’s Tenets of a State Wetland and Riparian Monitoring Program (WRAMP).
 These three information categories are consistent with the USEPA’s Level 1‐2‐3 framework for monitoring and assessment of wetland resources.

 Maps and spatial information